-- Copies of the faculty member's annual report and the unit administrator's evaluations for the past six years are the primary component of the evaluation process and should be included in the faculty member's Comprehensive Performance Evaluation dossier.
+- Copies of the faculty member's annual report and the director's evaluations for the past six years are the primary component of the evaluation process and should be included in the faculty member's Comprehensive Performance Evaluation dossier.
 Unit procedures may stipulate additional supporting documentation as may be deemed useful for the evaluation process such as reprints of articles, copies of books, teaching evaluations, and course syllabi.
 A faculty member may include written evaluations by up to three specialists in his or her area of teaching and/or research who are not members of the academic unit.
 Faculty may add to their dossiers any other relevant supporting material or information they wish.

 - The Comprehensive Performance Evaluation is to be based on the faculty member's normal responsibilities, which may include teaching, research, service, and any administrative or other duties she or he may have.

 - The evaluation should take into account changes in research emphases, shifting of effort among the three areas of teaching, research, and service (including consulting and other outside activities), conduct of administrative duties, and other changes that may occur over the course of an academic career.
 The basic standard for appraisal should be whether the faculty member under review discharges conscientiously and with professional competence the duties appropriately associated with his or her position, not whether the faculty member meets the current standards for the award of tenure as those might have changed since the initial granting of tenure.